Muralikrishna009/picbasic-accuracy/accuracy_results.md

 #### ChatGPT

-_To be completed after evaluations_
+- Relies heavily on global variables rather than structured data types
+- Limited use of modern Python features and object-oriented design
+- Placeholder implementations could be more detailed
+- Could better leverage Python's strengths rather than direct translation

 #### Claude-3.7

+- Some implementations may be overly sophisticated for simple programs
+- Very minor inconsistencies in date handling
-- Could make better use of language-specific optimizations
+- Could make better use of Python standard library for certain operations
-- Some missed opportunities for more idiomatic code patterns

 #### Gemini

-_To be completed after evaluations_
+- Hybrid approach (class for data but procedural functions) could be more consistent
+- Some redundancy in data initialization
+- Could further enhance error recovery mechanisms
+- Could benefit from more complete OOP implementation

 #### DeepSeek